Fire Guard Services

 Emergency Lighting

 Emergency lighting is designed to come on when the power supply to the normal lighting provision fails or when the power supply to the building is cut off.
 Emergency lights are self-contained units wired to the mains that have a separate battery pack attached.
 This allows the lights to be powered in the event of a power failure.
-Emergency lighting uses high-intensity brightness that is focused towards a fire exit.
+Units use high-intensity brightness that is focused towards a fire exit.
 The lights are generally low voltage, to conserve the longevity of the batteries and the bulbs.

-Types of Emergency Light System Installations
+Types of System Installations

 Emergency Light servicing and maintenance